ExcelFunctions.net Logo

 Note that, in the above example spreadsheet, the negative octal and hexadecimal numbers in cell A4 are represented by two's complement notation.

-Further information and examples of the Excel Oct2Hex function can be found on the Microsoft Office website.
+Further details and examples of the Excel Oct2Hex function are provided on the Microsoft Office website.

 Common Errors